Cathedral Chorister Scholarships

 Choristers of St Andrew’s Cathedral form the treble line of the internationally-renowned St Andrew’s Cathedral Choir of men and boys, and attend St Andrew’s Cathedral School.
 After a probationary period, Choristers receive a scholarship, currently worth 50 per cent, off the school tuition fees in return for singing at Cathedral services (probationers receive a discount of 25 per cent).

-There is one choral service each Sunday, one evening service on Thursdays (over by 7.30pm at the latest), and one early morning service of Morning Prayer on Wednesdays.
-Choristers practise before school on Tuesdays to Fridays.
+There is one choral service each Sunday morning and two evening services on Mondays and Thursdays (over by 7.30pm at the latest).
+Choristers practise before school Mondays – Thursdays.
 The Choir observes the normal school holidays but is required to sing up to Christmas Day each year and also Easter Day.
 Other duties, such as concerts, recordings and big state services are also a feature of Choir life.

 Choristers need to be of Junior School age when joining the choir and they normally stay in the Choir for as long as their treble voice lasts or until the end of Year 8 or 9 (whichever comes sooner).
 It is not necessary to be a member of the Anglican Church, but obviously, there needs to be a commitment to the Cathedral during the time in the Choir, and we encourage parents to get involved where they can.